menu

-Another electrical disorder is vestibular neuralgia.
-Although somewhat of a misnomer (algia means pain), this is a condition in which the vestibular nerve becomes irritable and spontaneously produces an abnormal sensation of movement.
+Another electrical disorder, which can overlap with these possibilities, is vestibular neuralgia.
+Although a misnomer (algia means pain and there is no pain here), this is a condition in which the vestibular nerve becomes irritable and spontaneously produces an abnormal sensation of movement.
 There is very little known about vestibular neuralgia.
 In some instances, it may be caused by microvascular compression syndrome.
-It is sometimes called "vestibular paroxysmia".
+It is sometimes called "vestibular paroxysmia", which is a more vague but somewhat more appropriate term.

 DIAGNOSIS

-Epileptic vertigo is only a diagnostic problem when the person does not have a full seizure -- in other words, they do not have the convulsions, psychomotor symptoms or twitching characteristic of classic partial or generalized seizures.
+Epileptic vertigo is generally only a diagnostic problem when the person does not have a full seizure -- in other words, they do not have the convulsions, psychomotor symptoms or twitching characteristic of classic partial or generalized seizures.
+According to Tarnutzer et al (2015) vertigo without a seizure -- isolated "EVD" is about 10 times less common than non-isolated EVD.

 In most instances, it presents as a "quick spin" type symptom.
 The person notes that the world makes a quick horizontal movement, lasting roughly 1-2 seconds at most.
 Quick spins must be differentiated from a variety of other conditions including vestibular neuralgia due to microvascular compression, Meniere's syndrome, and BPPV among others.
 Occasional people also develop this symptom who have ectatic basilar arteries.